dakotamm/research_blog/_posts/2024-01-17-revising-depth-bins.md

 **Again, I am only going to show Hood Canal due to sheer volume of info!**

+Last week, we talked about me staying in the "skepticism" phase - this continues that work!

 First, I updated by regions such that Hood Canal and Lynch Cove are processed separately.
 There is one cast with deep DO in Lynch Cove (~200m) but I believe that's erroneous and/or improperly located.

 Second, I create depth bins by looking at bottle samples (very manually).
 Here's some plots of DO bottle samples in Hood Canal.